 Marlena Davis left the group in 1963, whilst Stephen Caldwell followed as well in 1964.

 Although their popularity waned in the U.S. the 1960’s realized some success in the U.K.

 The Orlons disbanded in 1968 after Rosetta Hightower decided to remain in England.

-Rosetta continued to perform as a session singer, collaborating with Joe Cocker and John Holt amongst others.
+Rosetta continued to perform as a session singer, collaborating with Joe Cocker and the late John Holt amongst others.

 Marlena Davis married and worked as a secretary.

 Stephen Caldwell became a shop steward of a bus drivers' trade union in Philadelphia.